Skip to main navigation Skip to content

 Dr Sandy Richardson

-Dr Sandra (Sandy) Richardson is a Mater Research Career Track Fellow and member of the Genome Plasticity and Disease research group.
+Dr Sandra (Sandy) Richardson is a Mater Research Career Track Fellow and member of the Developmental Molecular Genetics Research Group.
 She completed her PhD at the University of Michigan in the Department of Human Genetics, and her Bachelor of Science at Michigan State University in Microbiology and Molecular Genetics.
 She joined Mater Research in 2013 and is based at the Translational Research Institute.

 Sandy is interested in how LINE-1 elements, segments of DNA known as retrotransposons or “jumping genes”, impact human fertility and embryonic development.
 Sandy’s research seeks to address the underappreciated contribution of jumping genes in fertility by revealing the “invisible impact” of LINE-1 activity on human reproductive outcomes.
 Her goals are to elucidate harmful LINE-1 insertions as a contributor to unexplained infertility and pregnancy loss, and to identify environmental influences and underlying genetic factors that modulate LINE-1 activity during the most critical and vulnerable periods in human development.